dreamyguy/omni-search/README.md

 omni-search
 ===========

-A search app capable of searching multiple JSON-based searches
+A simple search app that aims to perform searches through different search services/providers.

+PS: Work in progress!
+Searches are not yet available.